flare-foundation/docs/docs/exchange/architecture.md

     [See a JavaScript example in the Ethereum documentation](https://ethereum.org/en/developers/tutorials/sending-transactions-using-web3-and-alchemy/){target=_blank}.
 Since you will be using your own node, you can skip the Alchemy part and directly use the `web3` package as in the example above.

+    !!! caution
+        Please make sure you **sign the transaction** before submitting it, as shown in the example.
+        Unsigned transactions are ignored by the network.

 4. The requested funds are **transferred to the user's wallet** when the transaction is approved by the network.